In Celtic cultures the role of the anam cara, or soul friend, was to offer encouragement and vision for the pilgrimage of life.

 From retreat planning and leadership for individuals and faith based communities to journeys through sacred landscapes with kindred spirits, let us help you discover and deepen the movement of the spirit in your life, your community, and the world.

-In-Person Retreat: Saturday, December 31, 9 am - 1 pm, Washington National Cathedral
+Saturday, September 29, 9:30 am - noon, Washington National Cathedral

 Tickets - $20 in advance, $25 at the door

 In Celtic spirituality, poetry is considered an exhalation of experience and the language of spirituality.
 As we move into the season of autumn, enjoy a morning apart to explore the rhythm of spending time in nature and turning inward to reflect on its wisdom.
 Learn from the words and experiences of poets and contemporary writers such as Mary Oliver and Kenneth Steven in the context of the ancient Celtic practice of honoring the seasons.
 Engage your own experience through simple writing exercises rooted in the autumn landscape of the Cathedral grounds and gardens.

 May 24 - June 2, 201